laisescorcio/postgraduate--node-js/README.md

 In your terminal:
 - Run `npm init -y` -- it will create the package.json
 - Run `npm run dev` to build the application -- it will watch all updates in code
+- Run `http localhost:3333` to run the request for this localhost

 ## Good to know - Node JS Fundamentals